 Government property owners across the United States are increasingly choosing to implement solar panels on their properties to produce clean energy and generate revenue.
-Adopting solar energy on government buildings presents numerous advantages, both economically and environmentally.
+Adopting solar energy on government buildings presents numerous advantages both economically and environmentally, as demonstrated by the Cities of Louisville, KY and San Antonio, TX.
 This resource explores why government agencies are adopting these initiatives and offers guidance on how governments can leverage their assets for clean energy and revenue production.

 Rooftop Solar Energy on Government Buildings